 Based on these metrics, Southern Farm Bureau, State Farm, and GEICO are the best companies.
 GEICO consistently turned up in our analysis as the cheapest company in Georgia.
 If price is a factor in your consideration, add this company in your quote comparison shopping.

 * The lower the numerical value, the better the company performs relative to others insurers

-At a statewide level, the average cost we found was $1,090 a year for a thirty-year old male with a safe driving record.
-Depending on where drivers live and park their car, however, there will be a lot of variation.
+At a statewide level, the average cost we found was $1,304 a year on average based on a single 30 year old male and 65 year old male with safe driving records.
+Depending on where drivers live and park their car, however, there will be variation.
 Here's how much it costs on average to insure a car in Georgia by city:

 While uninsured and underinsured ("UM/UIM") coverage is optional in Georgia, drivers here have an option to expand their coverage.
 It's known as New / Added-on to At-Fault Liability.

-If you want greater peace of mind and don't mind paying about 2% extra (that's about $21 more on top of your annual premium), then consider picking the new added-on version of UM/UIM.
+If you want greater peace of mind and don't mind paying about 2% extra on top of your annual premium, then consider picking the new added-on version of UM/UIM.